License Defense For Occupational Therapist

 If you’ve had a complaint filed against you with the Occupational Therapy Board, we can help you through the entire process, including: investigation, discipline, and appeals.

 If you have any questions about the process of defending your occupational therapist license, please call (503) 232-9280 or e-mail firstname.lastname@example.org.

-Please note: We provide legal services for occupational therapists in Oregon and Washington.
+Please note: We provide legal services for occupational therapists in Oregon, Washington, and Texas.
 Our law office is in Portland.